dollliandra/SneakButton/README.md

 ### Stealth Roll
 This mod also includes an upgrade to Sneaky, called Stealth Roll.
 This enables you to sprint while crouched, but it costs 30 more SP to do so.
+* It's a great panic option if you get caught and need to roll away from an attack.
+* It can also be used to move quickly around, but it costs a LOT of SP to use.

 ## Installation/Uninstallation